mayasharma2110/Bookworm/README.md

 * The new review page allows logged in users to add a review for one of the books already in the database/site.
 They can say if they recommend it or not, give stars out of 5 and also a review comment to guide other users who view the site into picking new books/authors to read.

 * The manage books page is restricted to admins only.
 It allows admin to view the current books and add a new book to the site, update a book or delete a book.
 Users who are not admin and who are logged in can also add new books but are not able to update or delete existing records.

+* Although a non admin user can add a book I did not allow them to update or delete this as if they had already created a review for the book updating the book title later would cause the review to not show in the home page anymore.

 * The manage genres page is restricted to admins only.
 It allows admin to view the current genres and add a new genre to the site, update a book or delete a genre.